tum-ewk/OpenTUMFlex/README.md

 ### Environment and required packages
 The easiest way to create the environment and install all required packages is via Ana- or Miniconda.
 1. Install Anaconda or Miniconda
-2. Open an "Anaconda Prompt" -> create a new environment by typing <conda env create -f environment_v1.0.yml> (will automatically install all required packages).
+2. Create the virtual environment: open an "Anaconda Prompt" -> type `conda env create -f environment_v1.0.yml`
 3. Activate conda environment

 	a.
-In the command prompt type <conda activate OpenTUMFlex>
+In the command prompt type `conda activate OpenTUMFlex`

 	b.
 In an IDE like PyCharm go to `File->Settings->Project->Python Interpreter->Show all->Add->Conda Environment->Existing environment->Select folder->OK`

 ### Test your installation